MichielCM/xsd2html2xml/README.md

 	<li>Namespaces loaded from external documents must have a declared prefix in the original XSD.</li>
 	<li><em>elementFormDefault</em> and <em>form</em> are ignored.
 All elements are supposed to be in the namespaces indicated by their hierarchical position in the
 	document (i.e. <em>elementFormDefault="qualified"</em> is assumed). <em>attributeFormDefault</em> is supported.</li>
+	<li>Recursivity in named types: if complexType A allows for an element of complexType B, which allows for an element of complexType A, an infinite loop is created.</li>
 </ul>
 <h2>Implementation</h2>
 <p>It's very straight-forward: transform your XSD or XML file with xsd2html2xml.xsl.
 A form is generated that is populated with the data in the (optional) XML file.</p>